 - DSP staff are expected to complete mealtime programs and swallowing strategies as listed on the placemat/PCP.
-To ensure this is completed all DSPs are to be seated at the table near the individuals whom need the most assistance, they should not stand or hover over the individuals while they are eating.
+To ensure this is completed all DSPs are to be seated at the table near the individuals who need the most assistance, they should not stand or hover over the individuals while they are eating.

-- All individuals are to be encouraged to feed themselves to the best of their ability, if they are unable to do so DSP staff must provide hand over hand assistance.
+- All individuals are to be encouraged to feed themselves to the best of their ability, if they are unable to do so DSP staff must provide hand-over-hand assistance.

-- All DSP staff working in the apartment are expected to role model appropriate meal skills, this includes the social aspect such as conversation, asking for items to be passed, demonstrating good manners, napkin usage and eating.
+- All DSP staff working in the apartment are expected to role model appropriate meal skills, this includes the social aspect such as conversation, asking for items to be passed, demonstrating good manners, napkin usage, and eating.